ferthalangur/dotfiles/README.md

 ## How To Use This Repository ##

-Doing a search of [GitHub](github.com), I find 67,561 repositories, some that include refined installation scripts and other tools.
-I'm not there yet.
+Doing a search for "dotfiles" on [GitHub](https://github.com), I find 67,561 repositories, some that include refined installation scripts and other tools.

+Eventually, this might turn into a beautifully crafted, elegant set of template files that embodies a convention to include local modifications or augmentations, etc. I'm not there yet.
+Right now I am just trying to tidy up my own mess.

 Feel free to browse, clone, fork, copy what you find useful.
-No warranty, bla bla bla ... if you find something is useful, or broken, drop me a line.
+No warranty, bla bla bla ... if you find something is useful, or broken, drop me a line: [rbj@spotch.com]

 ## Contents ##

+`emacs` : Emacs startup and Elisp files

+`git` : Git global configuration

+`linux` : Startup files specific to Linux

+`osx` : Startup files specific to OS/X (Mac OS)